 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

-Many people continue to die in the community – either at home or in general healthcare facilities – and nearly half of new confirmed cases cannot be traced to an existing contact with Ebola.
+At the outbreak's peak, many people died in the community – either at home or in general healthcare facilities – and nearly half of new confirmed cases could not be traced to an existing contact with Ebola.

 Community mistrust and attacks on responders